Meet our Team

 Growing up in Truckee, California with the beauty of the Sierra Nevada mountain range right outside his back door sparked Patrick’s love for nature and being outside.
 He grew up chasing his two older brothers around the hiking trails and ski mountains, competing against them in everything from sports to who had to do the dishes that night.
 Patrick’s childhood, in the loving mountain community, shaped him into the person he is today.

 After growing up in the mountains and snow Patrick decided to attend university in San Diego to enjoy sunshine and beaches.
-He graduated from San Diego State University with a BS in Construction Engineering, and worked as a Project Engineer and Manager on large construction projects in San Francisco for four years, but eventually succumbed to the travel bug and left his job to explore different cultures and the unknown.
+He graduated from San Diego State University with a BS in Construction Engineering and countless leadership positions under his belt.
+Patrick took his leadership to the next level as Project Engineer and Manager on large construction projects in San Francisco for four years, but eventually succumbed to the travel bug and left his job to explore different cultures and the unknown.

-Patrick is happiest when his backpack is on and he is out exploring.
+Patrick is happiest when his backpack is on and he is out exploring…and we can’t blame him!
 He found his love of working with young adults during his travels leading programs in Thailand, Laos, and Cambodia.
 Patrick is excited to join the Winterline family to combine his passions of travel, mentorship, and the love of life through the gap year program.
+With about a dozen student trips under his belt, Patrick is stoked to spend the next nine months traveling the globe with our gap year program and leading our students on amazing journey of self discovery.

 The quote Patrick lives by is “the more you put into living, the more you get out of life.”